mindful-math/mindful-math.github.io/content/post/spacedLearning.md

 - Maybe we could organize problems as fuzzy / hierarchical clusters and the number of memberships contributes to its ELO (i.e. combining calculus with probability with time = stochastic calculus which is hard)
 - A savy student might want to learn a cluster that over arches the most # of problems.
 For instance, developing mathematical maturity and programming ability might allow you to tackle most problems posed on the internet.
 They should realize that this cluster has many tentacles but if they learn the hardest subproblems (sampling the branches), then they can do this quite well
 - Here's the dilemma that we need to figure out: students at the beginning need reinforcement (and learning is hindered initially by memorization - recalling facts, tactics, etc.), but after some time, learning transpires more so to a student's discipline and problem-solving abilities - combining various tactics together.
-- For me learning comp math, the learning process was 1) tactics training (picking a problem type - induction, dynamic programming, geometry, etc.) and actively recalling the tactic in the problem, then when that tactic crystallizes into longer term memory, pivoting to another tactic until a base set of tactics are learned and you can sample problems that combine them together.
+- For learning competition math, the learning process was 1) tactics training (picking a problem type - induction, dynamic programming, geometry, etc.) and actively recalling the tactic in the problem, then when that tactic crystallizes into longer term memory, pivoting to another tactic until a base set of tactics are learned and you can sample problems that combine them together.
 - How can I organize the database easily to have these categories, ELO ratings, etc.?

 Some difficult questions.
-a) Time-series / what representation for a student's knowledge (forgetting), concepts recalled, etc.
+- Time-series / what representation for a student's knowledge (forgetting), concepts recalled, etc.
-b) Hierarchical tagging of math problems (i.e. calculus, integration, etc.) and are ELOs tied to whole problem or just subsection of problem
+- Hierarchical tagging of math problems (i.e. calculus, integration, etc.) and are ELOs tied to whole problem or just subsection of problem
-c) Considering multiple users and how to supplement cold starts better (i.e. user similarity)
+- Considering multiple users and how to supplement cold starts better (i.e. user similarity)
-d) Ideally, I poach the AoPS contest data, autotag everything w/ LLM help
+- Ideally, I poach the AoPS contest data, autotag everything w/ LLM help
-e) What to do with incorrect problem statements or missing solutions?
-Maybe RL w/ LLMs for right solutions??
+- What to do with incorrect problem statements or missing solutions?
+Maybe RL w/ LLMs for schema validation / autocompletion?
-f) Representing solutions?
+- Representing solutions?
 In math, there is often a visual one, a simple one, and a convoluted crank one.
-g) When to recommend reading, different sources, etc. for math?
+- When to recommend reading, different sources, etc. for math?
-h) What about topic drift - i.e. this problem features concepts C1 and C2 but later on we add C3 and this problem uses it?
+- What about topic drift - i.e. this problem features concepts C1 and C2 but later on we add C3 and this problem uses it?
-i) What format is best to allow the user to learn - code, text, multiple choice, free response, etc.?
+- What format is best to allow the user to learn - code, text, multiple choice, free response, etc.?
-j) **Think**: In reality, it would be best to create a problem market - i.e. figure out which skills / things people need (as a function of quantity and money).
+- **Think**: In reality, it would be best to create a problem market - i.e. figure out which skills / things people need (as a function of quantity and money).
 If customers are paying for a niche skill at rating x or higher, then a user might gear their training towards that with the possibility that no one cares about that skill by the time they master it.
 Ideally, companies and customers would open-source their problems with a dollar tag associated with problems (and some vote).
 Then problem-solvers have financial incentive to help them out and both parties win.

 ## competitor analysis